turingschool/curriculum/source/academy/workshops/using-git-responsibly.markdown

 #### Hint

-There are several ways of doing this.

 Since we know that the swear words are in `data/stuff.txt`, we can simply `git blame` that file and find the offending line in the output (try `grep`).
 The commit hash is on the start of that line of output.

-If we didn't know what files might have offensive language in them, we could use `git log` with the `

 ### When did the slowness happen?